nextbuzz/buzz-seo/readme.txt

 `

 == Changelog ==

+= 0.11.3.1 =
+* Fix: fix error while upgrading from 0.11.1 if certain roles are not available.

 = 0.11.2 =
 * Fix: no longer show grade seo output above submit button of edit screen if no analysis capability